Tarvaris Jackson

-Tarvaris D'Andre Jackson (April 21, 1983 – April 12, 2020) was an American professional football quarterback who played in the National Football League (NFL).
+Tarvaris D'Andre Jackson (April 21, 1983 – April 12, 2020) was an American professional football player who was a quarterback in the National Football League (NFL).
 Jackson played college football for the Arkansas Razorbacks and the Alabama State Hornets.
 He was selected by the Minnesota Vikings in the second round of the 2006 NFL draft.

 A reserve quarterback for much of his time with the Vikings, Jackson was starting quarterback for the 2007 season and part of the 2008 season, after which Jackson started the Vikings' Wild Card playoff game.
 In 2011, Jackson signed with the Seattle Seahawks and was starting quarterback for the 2011 season.
 Jackson was then traded to the Buffalo Bills before the 2012 season, but never played a game.
 Jackson returned to the Seahawks in 2013.
 He was the backup quarterback for Russell Wilson during their Super Bowl XLVIII win.

 Early life and college

 Jackson was born and raised in Montgomery, Alabama, and graduated from Sidney Lanier High School of Montgomery in 2001.